d4n3sh/thedaneshproject/content/posts/2008-02-05-wordpress-233-released.md

 Besides the fix this release also includes a few [bug fixes][2].

-I&#8217;ve done my upgrade, have you?
+I've done my upgrade, have you?

 Download the WordPress 2.3.3 [here][3].